Inclusion, Diversity, Equity, and Accessibility

 - The Fulton is committed to diversifying our artists, staff, volunteers, board, and stakeholders, through deliberate dialog, community involvement and listening

-- A formalized training of Diversity, Equity and Inclusion for all organization members from external experts
+- A formalized training of Inclusion, Diversity, Equity, and Accessibility for all organization members from external experts

 - Promote the creation of new works and encourage diverse stories